FTWtoday City Guide Live Banner

 Photo by @jrh79_

-We know the question on your mind, Fort Worthians — when is it going to cool off?
+We know the question on your mind, Fort Worthians — is it going to stay cool?
 Thanks to the National Oceanic and Atmospheric Administration’s Climate Prediction Center, we know what temperatures and precipitation trends to expect in our city for September, October, and November.

 While exact weather conditions typically can’t be predicted more than a week in advance, here’s a seasonal outlook to help you prepare for what fall will bring.